juang0nzal3z/EarCV/README.rst

 ^^^^^^^^^^^^^
 Main pipeline
 ^^^^^^^^^^^^^
 This tool uses any standard image format (.jpg, .jpeg, .png, or .tiff).
 We will asuume you are running this from the main ''EarCV/'' folder contianing this repo.
 Let's use images within the ''/test/'' folder as examples.
-To start, here is key info:
+To start, the main function does the following:

 * Segments ears photographed against a uniform background
 	- Background can be any color insofar it contrasts well with the ears.